-The control is designed to open should a flame roll out oc control opens, the air circulation blower will run continuously.
+The control is designed to open should a flame roll out occur.
+An over firing condition or flame impingement on the heat shield may also cause the control to open.
+If the rollout control opens, the air circulation blower will run continuously.

-On single-stage and 90% models, the ignition control diagnostic light will flash (6) six times indicating a trip of the rollout switch.
+On single-stage 80% and 90% models, the ignition control diagnostic light will flash (6) six times indicating a trip of the rollout switch.